Adelle Lees, Executive Director

 Xiomara Ortega Trinidad was born in Los Angeles, California, and subsequently lived in several places before settling in Albuquerque, New Mexico, where she received her B.A. in Art and English at the University of New Mexico.
 She has lived and studied in three countries outside the United States – Mexico, Ecuador, and Spain – and has visited several others.
 She loves travel and immersion in new cultures and hopes to do more of both in the future.

 Destiny Logan, Program and Volunteer Coordinator (IVLP & YLAI)

-Destiny Smith is a New Mexico native, born and raised in Farmington.
+Destiny Logan is a New Mexico native, born and raised in Farmington.
 Destiny graduated from the University of New Mexico in Fall of 2017, where she attended the Anderson School of Management with a concentration in International Management and a minor in French.
 In the spring semester of 2016, Destiny studied at an international business school in Caen, France.
 When not at work or school, Destiny spends her time traveling and taking photos.
 She also loves to support locally owned and operated businesses in Albuquerque and on the road.

 Richard Engstrom, President